facebook/create-react-app/packages/react-scripts/template/README.md

 There are also reports that *uninstalling* Watchman fixes the issue.
 So if nothing else helps, remove it from your system and try again.

-### `npm run build` silently fails
+### `npm run build` exits too early

-It is reported that `npm run build` can fail on machines with no swap space, which is common in cloud environments.
-If [the symptoms are matching](https://github.com/facebookincubator/create-react-app/issues/1133#issuecomment-264612171), consider adding some swap space to the machine you’re building on, or build the project locally.
+It is reported that `npm run build` can fail on machines with limited memory and no swap space, which is common in cloud environments.
+Even with small projects this command can increase RAM usage in your system by hundreds of megabytes, so if you have less than 1 GB of available memory your build is likely to fail with the following message:

+>  The build failed because the process exited too early.
+This probably means the system ran out of memory or someone called `kill -9` on the process.

+If you are completely sure that you didn't terminate the process, consider [adding some swap space](https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-ubuntu-14-04) to the machine you’re building on, or build the project locally.

 ### `npm run build` fails on Heroku